metonym/svelte-highlight/README.md

 ## Styling

 Import styles from `svelte-highlight/styles`.
 See [SUPPORTED_STYLES.md](SUPPORTED_STYLES.md) for a list of supported styles.
 For new projects, prefer [Theming](#theming) above — this is the original, string-based theming path, kept fully supported for backward compatibility.
 Legacy styles are stable and will not be removed.
+One concrete reason to pick this path over `ThemePalette`: `base.css` assumes the default `hljs-` class prefix, so projects using a custom `classPrefix` should stay here.

 There are two ways to apply `highlight.js` styles.